Process Modifier

 The options in the Input Data list are displayed.

-• Generate File means that Lasernet creates a temporary file with the given Extension (the default is tmp).
+• Generate File means that Lasernet Core creates a temporary file with the given Extension (the default is tmp).
 The filename generated is sent to the application with the %1 setting on the Command Line.
-Lasernet sets the value of the InTempFilename JobInfo to the filename.
+Lasernet Core sets the value of the InTempFilename JobInfo to the filename.

-• Use Standard In means that Lasernet sends the data to the application via its stdin pipe.
+• Use Standard In means that Lasernet Core sends the data to the application via its stdin pipe.

 Output Data